Browser Testing: What Is It and Why Is It So Important?

 Browser testing can be time-consuming, depending on how many pages there are and how they’re built.
 Ideally, you should start testing as early in the website development process as possible, so you can catch problems and make needed changes along the way.

-Your website is an essential way you connect with customers, so it’s vital you make that connection a positive one.
+Your website is an essential way to connect with customers, so it’s vital you make that connection positive.
 Browser testing will help ensure everyone who visits your website has a great user experience and leaves with a good impression.